-In an interview done with David Letterman on Jan.
-8, 2015, just months before he launched his campaign, Trump agreed with Letterman "100 percent" that flag burning is a form of expression.
+In an interview with David Letterman on Jan.
+8, 2015, just months before Trump launched his presidential campaign, he seemed to agree with Letterman "100 percent" that flag burning is a form of expression.

-As first reported by the Washington Post, the men were discussing the terrorist attack on the French satirical newspaper Charlie Hebdo.
-Trump mentioned that the magazine had a lot of problems, while expressing his shock that such an attack could have happened.
+As first reported by The Washington Post, Trump and Letterman were discussing the terrorist attack on the French satirical newspaper Charlie Hebdo.
+The conversation turned to freedom of speech and flag burning as an example of it.